sungeekpw/MerchantMate/replit.md

   - Standardized spacing to space-y-4 across all tab content for consistent visual hierarchy
   - Maintained clean toolbar layout with search inputs and action buttons in proper alignment
   - Applied uniform padding (p-6) and removed redundant card structure throughout interface
+  - Fixed header alignment and navigation spacing to match consistent layout pattern used by all other pages
+  - Campaign Management now follows standard page structure with Header component and proper p-6 container padding

 ## User Preferences
 Preferred communication style: Simple, everyday language.